Sethu0073/Zepto-SQL-DataAnalysis-Project/README.md

 MIT — feel free to fork, star, and use in your portfolio.

-## 👨‍💻 About the Author
-Hey, I’m Amlan Mohanty — a Data Analyst & Content Creator.
-I break down complex data topics into simple, practical content that actually helps you land a job.

 ## 💡 Thanks for checking out the project!
 Your support means a lot — feel free to star ⭐ this repo or share it with someone learning SQL.🚀